IDMNYU/DM997X-Thesis-FA16/dm997X_ms_thesis_paper.md

 * I'd recommend writing your paper using **github** (the best version control out there.)
 * Secondly, I'd recommend **google drive** (where you can roll back to different versions)
 * Worst case scenario, would be creating **manual version control by duplicating your word processing (MS Word, Pages, etc.) file and adding the date to each major draft**.

+Recommended: Meet with Liz prior to submission of thesis draft to discuss detailed outline and / or to review section drafts

 BEFORE you write your body, read:
 * [Indiana University's Paragraphs and Topic Sentences](http://www.indiana.edu/~wts/pamphlets/paragraphs.shtml)